symfony/symfony-docs/book/forms.rst

         <form ...>

-The ``form_theme`` tag "imports" the blocks defined in the template and uses them when rendering the form.
-In other words, when ``form_row`` is called later in this template, it will use the ``field_row`` block from the ``fields.html.twig`` template.
+The ``form_theme`` tag "imports" the fragments defined in the theme and uses them when rendering the form.
+In other words, when ``form_row`` is called later in this template, it will use the ``field_row`` block from your custom theme.

-To customize any portion of a form, you just need to override the appropriate block.
+To customize any portion of a form, you just need to override the appropriate fragment.
 Knowing exactly which block to override is the subject of the next section.

 In the following section, you'll learn more about how to customize different